Vlahaka/Eve-Universe-Fan-Fiction/Episode 1.md

 “Aye aye, boss,” Kade replied, already prying open the shipment crate.

 Hangar 133-B stretched vertically through several levels stacked above one another.
+High above the Oracle’s berth, the grav-field thrummed under the weight of a heavier ship.
+A low, resonant vibration that rolled through the hangar’s metal frame.
 On the far side, directly opposite the scaffolds, yawned a massive transit tunnel, the artery through which ships entered and departed the hangar.

 Rian glanced toward it as he walked.
 The tunnel always unsettled him, for it was vast, silent, and devoid of light.
 When no ship passed through, it became an abyss, swallowing every photon until it looked like a black hole cut through the station’s wall.